 All this tends to track fairly easily when you only have a Roth IRA to focus on.
 Adding a designated Roth account in a 401(k) to the mix can open some fantastic planning opportunities but does muddy the water.

 The Small Business Jobs Act of 2010 created the opportunity for what we now call an intra-plan Roth conversion.
 Its exactly what it sounds like.
 You can convert a pre-tax balance in your 401(k) to a designated Roth account in your 401(k).

 This works nearly identically to converting an IRA to a Roth IRA.
 You must pay tax at ordinary income rates on whatever you convert in the year that you complete the conversion.
-The five-year holding period rule also applies to each separate conversion you make to a designated Roth account in your 401(k).
+The five-year holding period rule also applies to each separate conversion you make to a designated Roth account in your 401(k) if you’re not yet 59.5.
 Moreover, each employer plan has its own five-year holding period requirement!

 The holding period requirement can’t be aggregated across employer plans, either.
 If you have converted and satisfied the five-year holding period in plan A, you cannot apply that length of time to the conversion you only just performed in plan B. However, there is a workaround for contributions.

 If you rollover contributed amounts from plan B to plan A above, then the holding period for whichever plan has been around longer prevails!
 Consider this example: